pioneering the next generation of green ferrochrome technology

 • Shrinking cores of chromite and carbon particles

-• Refractory spinel and ferrochrome alloy particles as final products
+• Residual refractory spinel and ferrochrome alloy particles as final products

 Photos of reduced pellets from 4 pellet-high stack